seandewar/actually-doom.nvim/README.md

 Additionally (continue reading for details):

-- `CTRL-K` to enable kitty graphics in a supported terminal.
+- `CTRL-K` to toggle kitty graphics in a supported terminal.
-- `CTRL-T` to enable passthrough support in tmux.
+- `CTRL-T` to toggle tmux passthrough support.

 ### Kitty graphics protocol